Region Overviews: Portugal Travel Guide: Overview

 The oldest nation-state in Europe—it became the Kingdom of Portugal in 1139—Portugal is as steeped in history as it is in its own unique culture.

 An ancient land experiencing a renaissance.
 Rich in history and Mediterranean beauty.
 Linger in stylish Lisbon.
 A cool laid-back city with a hot new restaurant scene.
-Ride through peaceful Alentejo.
+Bike through peaceful Alentejo.
 Whitewashed villages and Moorish palaces.
 Olive groves and vineyards.
-Explore southern Portugal's paradise.
-You too will be transformed.
+Explore paradise on our Portugal bike tour.
+You will be transformed.

 THIS ITINERARY: 6 days, 5 nights